FemiKwesi/SQL-Script-to-Extract-Data-Optimally/README.md

 WHERE clock_degrees.Hours AND clock_degrees.Minutes IS NOT NULL;

 (B)
 Solution  (B)  is a more efficient way to get an optimal execution of the query.
-This solution took 0.015 seconds to run.
+This solution took 0.015 milliseconds to run.
 This solution requires that we first and foremost create an index on the three columns and then use the where function to filter out the empty/null values in s second query.
 CREATE INDEX clock_index ON clock_problem.clock_degrees(idClock_Degrees,Hours,Minutes);
 SELECT * FROM clock_problem.clock_degrees WHERE clock_degrees.Hours AND clock_degrees.Minutes IS NOT NULL;